tmetsch/suricate/README.md

 # Running it

-Currently only a [MongoDB](http://www.mongodb.org) is needed.
+Currently a [MongoDB](http://www.mongodb.org) is needed.
 Add a admin user:

     db = db.getSiblingDB('admin')
     db.addUser( { user: "admin", pwd: "secret",
                   roles: [ "clusterAdmin", "userAdminAnyDatabase" ] } )

-Then run mongod:
+Then run mongod with authentication enabled:

     mongod --dbpath <path> --auth

+Also make sure [RabbitMQ](http://www.rabbitmq.com/) is running and configured.

 ## For Development & local

-For local environments just run:
+For local environments got to the bin directory and just run:

-    $ ./runme
+    $ ./run_me.py

 ## In Production